nightmaregaurav/snippets/dotNet_RoadMap.md

 * [ ] Clean Coders 43 - Productivity
 * [ ] Clean Coders 44 - Estimates
 * [ ] Clean Coders 45 - The Programmer's Oath

+This Roadmap was prepared by Crystal Solution Birtamode